Skip to content

 Migration Steps

-1. Create API key with required scopes
+1. Create API key with required scopes via the dashboard

 3. Remove refresh logic — not needed for API keys